Inequality in Hollywood: Asian Inequality

-Latino Inequality
+Latino inequality

-According to Nancy Wang Yuen in her book, Reel Inequality: Hollywood Actors and Racism, the population of Latino people in the US does not reflect their representation within Hollywood.
+According to Nancy Wang Yuen in her book Reel Inequality: Hollywood Actors and Racism, the population of Latino people in the US does not reflect their representation within Hollywood.
 There is a huge disproportion when looking at their population in the US versus their population in major motion films and programs on TV.
 Although Hispanics make up 17% of the total population and are the largest population of non-whites in the US, their representation within the industry is nowhere near that.
 "Latinas/os were severely underrepresented in film and television in 2013.
 Specifically, Latinas/os represented only 5% of film speaking roles, 3% of cable television regulars, and 2% of broadcast television regulars.
 Latinas/os were underrepresented by a factor of more than eight to one in broadcast television.
 In 2014–2015, Latinas/os played only 5.8% of all speaking/named characters in film, TV, and streaming services.
-Chris Rock wrote, “But forget whether Hollywood is black enough.
+Chris Rock wrote, "But forget whether Hollywood is black enough.
 A better question is: Is Hollywood Mexican enough?
-You’re in L.A, you’ve got to try not to hire Mexicans."
+You're in L.A, you've got to try not to hire Mexicans."

-In 2015, Gina Rodriguez became only the second Latina actor to win a lead actress Golden Globe Award when she won for Jane the Virgin.
-In her acceptance speech, Rodriguez said her win “represents a culture that wants to see themselves as heroes.”
+In 2015, Gina Rodriguez became the second Latina actor to win a lead actress Golden Globe Award when she won for Jane the Virgin.
+In her acceptance speech, Rodriguez said her win "represents a culture that wants to see themselves as heroes."
 Even with Rodriguez's win, Latinas/os remain the lowest represented racial group compared with their percentage in the population.

-"Blanca Valdez, who runs a Latina/o casting agency in Los Angeles, said that Latinas/os have a difficult time auditioning for roles unless the call specifically asks for “diversity” or “multiethnic”; in any case, most are secondary roles, such as a neighbor or a bank teller."
+"Blanca Valdez, who runs a Latina/o casting agency in Los Angeles, said that Latinas/os have a difficult time auditioning for roles unless the call specifically asks for "diversity" or "multi-ethnic"; in any case, most are secondary roles, such as a neighbor or a bank teller."

 Yuen also highlights the lack of variation of the roles written and selected for Latino actors and actresses.
-This is due to Hollywood’s tendency to create, fund and promote roles that only reflect conventionalized images of Latino people.
-Latino actors and actresses tend to get only roles that are sourced from stereotypes of who they are typically known to be yet there’s so much more to them than these few stereotypical roles reserved for them.
-As a result Latino audiences don’t get to see themselves represented wholly and as broadly as they truly are outside of Hollywood.
+Latino actors and actresses often get roles that are sourced from stereotypes of who they are typically known to be.

-“Puerto Rican American actor Gina Rodriguez says: I want Latinas to look at the TV and get confirmation that, yes, we are the doctors, the lawyers, the investment bankers—we encompass every facet of life.
-And the reason that’s important is because little kids look at the screen, as we did when we were growing up, and wonder, where do I fit in?
+Puerto Rican American actor Gina Rodriguez said: "I want Latinas to look at the TV and get confirmation that, yes, we are the doctors, the lawyers, the investment bankers—we encompass every facet of life.
+And the reason that's important is because little kids look at the screen, as we did when we were growing up, and wonder, where do I fit in?
 And when you see that you fit in everywhere, you know anything is possible."